BetsuNo/yii2-yandex-money/README.md

-Yii2 component for Yandex Money integration in your web appications
+Yii2 component for Yandex Money integration in your web applications
 ===================================================================

+This repo is fork of [grigorieff/yii2-yandex-money](https://github.com/grigorieff/yii2-yandex-money) was made because there was no stable release.

 Installation
 ------------